What We Offer

 Unlike counselling for adults, which is based on talk therapy, counselling for young children is done using Play Therapy.
 Our play therapists incorporate art, dramatic arts, craft-based learning, audio-visual and individually-designed therapeutic activities.
 Play Therapy has been shown to reduce anxiety, process difficult emotions, build self-confidence, develop a sense of trust in self and others, define healthy boundaries and promote appropriate behaviour.

-Relationship counselling you and your partner to maintain connection in times of conflict.
+Relationship counselling is designed to help you and your partner to maintain connection in times of conflict.
 Instead of expressing needs using criticism or blame, or becoming defensive and withdrawn in silence, an expert therapist can help you work as a team on common, challenging issues such as intimacy, affection, finances, expectations, parenting or decision-making.
 When partners are able to express their needs in ways that help them feel heard and understood, they can feel safe, secure and valued and find win/win solutions for any relationship issue.
 Couples learn to face conflict with confidence and determination.

 Ready To Get Started?